colinbut/sales-order-system/README.md

 http://localhost:8080/online-application/login
 ```

-using some sample credentials below:
+some sample credentials can be found configured in Spring's application-security.xml configuration file.

 #### <a name="running-unit-tests"></a>Running Unit Tests